maika-p/maika-p/README.md

 👋
 - Hi, I’m Miika!
-I'm currently located in Central Finland and working at a tech company
+I'm currently located in Central Finland and working at a company called Skillwell as a software developer
-- I’m interested in web development, UI/UX design and accessibility, AWS, music, gaming, calisthenics, nutrition, shows & film, fashion etc.!
+- Interested in newest developments in the web space
+- Currently trying out Analog for Angular with file based routing and standalone components